Edvid/New-World-Dedicated-Stat-Program/README.md

 If everything is done correctly, you should be able to see a pie chart with only a sliver for protestants, and a table showing the opinion of the catholics towards the protestants in their nation having a displeased smiley.

+***Note:***

+The guide above is the first to make real use of selections around the gameStats.
+Religions, Cultures, ReligionGroups, CultureGroups are not the only objects within the gameStats.
+You can read more about the entire structure of the gameStats down at Structure.

 ***VII: Deletion***

 Deletion happens in the game when a treaty is terminated, or a nation falls.
 Basic Updaters are trusted with the ability ot delete treaties, but entire nations will be the job of the Advanced Updaters.